 This creates an

-UNSUPPRESS regulation, the
+UNSUPPRESS regulation, and removes the

-You can click an individual deletion to view its status across Segment and your connected destinations.
+Click a deletion to view its status across Segment and your connected destinations.

-Note: Deletion requests submitted through the Segment Batch API appear in this view.
+Deletion requests submitted through the Segment Batch API appear in this view.

 Programmatic User Deletion and Suppression using the API

 Use the Segment Config APIs to interact with the User Deletion and Suppression system.

 Regulate User from a single Source in a Workspace